Skip to content ↓

 How do I pay?

 External book shops, face painting, some craft stalls and our refreshment stands will have credit/debit card facilities.
-We will hold a small cash float for the other stalls, so we suggest bringing some loose change.
+We will hold a small cash float for the other stalls, so we suggest bringing lots of loose change.

 Will there be refreshments available?

-Whilst you are welcome to bring your own snacks, we will have a range of hot and cold refreshments available to buy.
+Whilst you are welcome to bring your own snacks, we will have a range of hot and cold refreshments available to buy provided by the Friends of Joy Lane and our own catering team.

 What if my child is in After School Club?